GuangguangLu/Zkfhed/README.md

 RUST_LOG=debug,yamux=info cargo run --release --example discord_dm
 Other Twitter example:(Detailed steps:https://github.com/tlsnotary/tlsn/blob/main/tlsn/examples/twitter/README.md)

 4. FL_zkVM: These codes evaluate the time and memory costs invested by FL nodes during the local model verification stage for various ML algorithms based on ZKPs.
+(Due to the rapid update of zkVM versions, you must pay attention to the new directory structure)
-cd FL_ZKVM/LR
+cd my_project
+(Update the corresponding files using the Cargo.toml and main.rs in FL_zkVM/LR/host or method.
+Please be careful not to break the original code structure.)
 cargo run

 6. Privacy_Delegation_Mechanism: This code aims to evaluate the scalability of Zkfhed, including running time, online time, and communication overhead during the delegation learning process.
-cd Privacy_Delegation_Mechanism/ZKVM+FHE+NN
+cd my_project
+(Same as above:Update the corresponding files)
 cargo run